uzielweb/minimalista/README.md

 - [x] 2.
 Override of layout files for module styles (chromes)
 - [x] 3.
 A file with all the necessary logic for the theme within the logic.php file
 - [x] 4. basic files for the error, offline and component page layouts (called by ?view=component)
+- [x] 5. have a basic offcanvas menu

 The following settings are possible in your administrator:
 - [x] 1.
 Default width of the side columns (left and right) in bootstrap